9 Best Payroll Services for Small Businesses in 2023

 - HR advisory services for Plus plan only: $8 per employee monthly (this is included for free in the Premium tier)

-- International contractor payments across 90-plus countries: Custom-priced
+- International contractor payments in more than 120 countries: Custom-priced

-Running payroll with Gusto is very easy, mainly because of its intuitive interface and solid pay processing tools.
-All of its plans include full-service payroll with tax filing services and automatic and unlimited pay runs.
-Gusto also handles garnishment deductions and sends child-support payments for all states except South Carolina.
-Note that QuickBooks Payroll and Square Payroll don’t handle garnishment remittances, but only deduct the applicable amount.
+- Robust payroll tools: Running payroll with Gusto is very easy, mainly because of its intuitive interface and solid pay processing tools.
+Aside from full-service payroll, all plans include tax filing services and automatic and unlimited pay runs.
+Gusto also handles garnishment deductions and sends child support payments for all states except South Carolina.
+Note that QuickBooks Payroll and Square Payroll don’t handle garnishment remittances but only deduct the applicable amount.

-With Gusto, you can pay employees via manual checks, pay cards, and direct deposits.
-The standard processing timelines for its direct deposits are four and two days, but you can get next-day options if you subscribe to either its Plus and Premium tiers.
+- Multiple payment options: Employees can receive their pay via manual checks, pay cards, and direct deposits.
+The standard direct deposit timelines are four and two days, but you can get next-day options if you subscribe to either its Plus or Premium tiers.
 If you prefer same-day payments, QuickBooks Payroll is a great alternative—provided you get at least its Premium plan.
 Square Payroll also offers instant payments but you have to be a Square Payments user.

-Gusto offers a wide variety of employee benefits (such as dental, vision, workers’ compensation, HSA, FSA, retirement, and college savings plans), but its health insurance coverage is limited to 39 states.
+- Robust benefits options: Gusto offers a wide variety of employee benefits (such as dental, vision, workers’ compensation, HSA, FSA, retirement, and college savings plans), but its health insurance coverage is limited to 37 states.
 Although the other providers included in this list have better coverage, you may want to consider Justworks for its health and wellness perks, Paychex for its financial wellness program, and ADP for its employee discounts.

-Gusto’s average online rating on third-party review sites like G2 and Capterra is 4.35 out of 5 (as of this writing).
+Gusto’s average online rating on third-party review sites like G2 and Capterra is 4.3 out of 5 (as of this writing).
 Many reviewers like its user-friendly interface and efficient payroll tools that make paying employees easy for them.
 However, there are mixed responses about its customer service.
-Several users said that its customer representatives are helpful while others commented that its support team’s response time isn’t as fast as before.
+Several users said that its customer representatives are helpful, while others complained about the long wait times contacting support.

 ADP Run: Best for Growing Businesses That Need Flexible Payroll Tools